Add a fresh herb flavor and a vibrant green color to your dishes with this simple green herb oil, perfect for soups and salads!

-The best part about this recipe is that it uses wild or leftover herbs to avoid food waste and use what you already have.
-With just a few simple steps, you’ll turn your herbs into a beautifully colored oil to give your dishes a delightful twist.
+The best part of this herb oil recipe is that it helps reduce food waste by using wild or leftover herbs, making the most of what you already have.
+With just a few simple steps, you can turn your herbs into a beautifully colored oil that adds a delightful twist to your dishes.

-I discovered this sensation when visiting a restaurant in a small village in southern Italy.
-They served a roasted asparagus soup with a drizzle of Green Herb Oil.
-The oil added color and flavor to the soup, and I immediately asked the chef for the recipe.
+I first discovered this vibrant oil at a small restaurant in a southern Italian village.
+They served a roasted asparagus soup with a drizzle of vibrant and bright green oil, which added both color and flavor.
+Intrigued, I immediately asked the chef for the recipe.

-I was surprised to learn how easy it was to make and that I could use wild or leftover herbs, I already had at home.
+- I was surprised to learn how easy it is to make and that I could use wild or leftover herbs, I already had at home.

-You can experiment with different herb combinations and adjust the amount of oil used to make a green oil more or less intense.
+- You can experiment with different herb combinations and adjust the amount of oil to create a more or less intense green hue.
 The possibilities are endless!

-In addition, Green Herb Oil can also be used to marinate meats, drizzle over roasted vegetables, or even as a dip for bread.
-It’s a versatile condiment and a great way to add color and taste to any dish.
+- In addition, green herb oil can be used to marinate meats, drizzle over roasted vegetables, or even as a dip for bread.
+It’s a versatile condiment that adds both color and flavor to any dish.

 Fresh culinary herbs

-A Culinary Herb Garden is the best way to use fresh herbs in your kitchen.
-You can even Grow your herbs from cuttings on the balcony or indoors.
-Wilted or dried herbs will not make a bright green color which is one of the key characteristics of the oil.
+A culinary herb garden is the best way to keep fresh herbs on hand for your kitchen.
+You can even Grow your herbs on your balcony or indoors.

-Tarragon and chives: This combination offers a delicate and slightly sweet profile that is great for fish dishes and creamy sauces.
+Tarragon & Chives – Delicate and slightly sweet, great for fish dishes and creamy sauces.

 Wild herbs

-However, you can also make Green herb oil using wild herbs with unique flavors.
-These include wild garlic, nettle, dandelion, or wild thyme.
-Just .
-When going foraging, make sure to identify herbs correctly and that you follow this guide to ethical wildcrafting and foraging.
+For a more unique twist, you can make green herb oil using wild herbs like wild garlic, nettle, dandelion or wild thyme.
+When foraging, always ensure proper plant identification and follow ethical wildcrafting guidelines.

 While Wild garlic has a similar but milder taste to regular garlic, dandelion greens would give your green herb oil a bitter taste similar to arugula.

 On the other hand, nettle has a grassy and earthy flavor similar to spinach, which is not very dominant, and I don’t recommend using it on its own in the oil.
-Instead, you better alter the flavor slightly with the sweet and minty taste of wild thyme that can add depth and complexity to dishes.
+Instead, you better alter the flavor slightly with the sweet and minty taste of wild thyme that can add depth to dishes like this Egg Drop Soup.

 Oils